weishi10141993/MuJetAnalysis_LimitSetting/README.md

    ```

   The "--cl" is a common statistic option to many combine methods.
 It specifies the confidence level you want, default as 0.95 in combine.
 The "rule" option specifies the rule to use, default is CLs.

-  The "expectedFromGrid" tells combine to use the grid to compute the expected limit for this quantile.
-To produce observed limit (after unblinding), remove the "--expectedFromGrid" option.

   Also change "--testStat LHC" to "--LHCmode LHC-limits" when unblinding the data.
 The nuisance parameters are treated in a different way.